12 Ways to Make Your Stinky Laundry Smell Better

 Cleaning your washer and dryer is easier than you think — just follow these 12 easy deodorizing tricks.

-Don't leave clean laundry in the machine after the load has finished washing -- especially not overnight.
-With a nice warm, dark environment like a closed washing machine, bacteria and mold both thrive.
+Don't leave clean laundry in the machine after the load has finished washing — especially not overnight.
+With a warm, dark environment like a closed washing machine, bacteria and mold both thrive.

 Never put damp laundry in the washing pile.
-If you can't wash wet or damp clothes and towels immediately, pre-treat as needed and then let them dry to avoid getting smelly.
+If you can't wash wet or damp clothes and towels immediately, pretreat as needed and then let them dry to keep them from getting smelly.

 Thicker towels and heavy clothing such as jeans take longer to dry, so be sure to dry them thoroughly each time.

-There are many different laundry additions you can try -- get some suggestions below.
-But be aware that these measures are guidelines only, and effectiveness will depend on many factors, including size of load, water temperature and amount of water used, origin of the bad smell, etc.
+There are many different laundry additives you can try — get some suggestions on the next page.
+But be aware that these measures are guidelines only, and effectiveness will depend on many factors, including the size of the load, water temperature and the amount of water used, the origin of the bad smell, etc.